dougeby/IntuneDocs/intune-classic/deploy-use/skycure-mobile-threat-defense-connector.md

 -   Vulnerabilities defense

-You can configure conditional access policies based on Skycure risk assessment enabled through Intune device compliance policies, which you can use to allow or block non-compliant devices to access corporate resources based on detected threats.
+You can configure conditional access policies based on Skycure risk assessment enabled through Intune device compliance policies, which you can use to allow or block noncompliant devices to access corporate resources based on detected threats.

 ## How do Intune and Skycure help protect your company resources?